BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       Channel Dialog* and type the name of the channel, its password and press OK.
 Ensure to be in the parent channel of the hidden channel while doing this.
+    - A hidden channel must be a sub channel with no other sub channels, i.e. a leaf node.
+    - Note that it is not possible to update an existing channel to a hidden channel, and vice versa.

 - **Audio Codec**
     - **Codec Type**